 The Honors Program creates a vibrant, tight-knit “community within a community” at Clarkson.
 Bonds of friendship and teamwork are formed as early as “Pre-Frosh” Summer Research and first-year student orientation, when newly arrived Honors students escape for two days to Camp Oswegatchie to conquer the high ropes course and gobble a few too many s’mores.
 Throughout their four years, Honors students discover endless ways to connect, collaborate and create memories together.

 Incoming first-year Honors students can apply to live in Honors housing!
 This opportunity is part of a larger effort to create an academically focused learning community including the Clarkson School.
 Honors has limited reserved living space in the Ormsby and Newell wings of Price Hall, which is where the Honors Program staff offices, Honors/Clarkson School student lounge, and Honors classroom are located.
 Those in Honors Housing will have direct access to all of those spaces.
 Ormsby and Newell residence halls are suite-style housing with two students sharing a room and two rooms sharing a bathroom.
 An application will be available in January each year for upper-class students.
-Incoming first-year students can indicate their interest in being placed in Honors housing when they complete their University Housing Questionnaire.
+Incoming first-year students must indicate their interest in being placed in Honors housing when they complete their University Housing Questionnaire.
 Please note that Honors housing for incoming first-year students is not guaranteed and students will be placed on a space-availablebasis.
-In the 2014-2015 academic year, we were able to accommodate all first-year students who were interested in Honors housing, but our space is limited and we cannot guarantee you a place in Honors housing.
+In the 2015-2016 academic year, we were able to accommodate all first-year students who were interested in Honors housing, but our space is limited and we cannot guarantee you a place in Honors housing.
 Available rooms are allocated on a first-come, first-served basis, according to the date that the incoming first-year student formally accepts his or her invitation to join the Honors Program.

 Trips & Traditions